marklchaves/caughtmyeye/_posts/2021-05-27-avada-social-icons-change-order.md

 3. Twitter
 4. Facebook

 Learn how to [add custom CSS to WordPress](https://theme-fusion.com/community-forum/) if you don't know how to yet.
-Don't worry, Avada is covered.
+Don't worry, adding CSS to Avada is covered.

 Thanks for reading!